 Impact on New Skilled Worker Visa Applications

-From 22 July 2025, any Skilled Worker application must satisfy the higher salary bands introduced by Statement of Changes HC 997.
+From 22 July 2025, new Skilled Worker visa applications must satisfy the higher salary bands introduced by Statement of Changes HC 997.

-Occupation specific going rates have also been recalculated using 2024 Annual Survey of Hours and Earnings data and the rules now impose a new absolute floor of £17.13 per hour.
-Sponsors must therefore pay the higher of (i) the refreshed going-rate for the SOC code or (ii) the relevant discounted option.
+Occupation-specific going rates have also been recalculated using 2024 Annual Survey of Hours and Earnings data, with a new hourly floor of £17.13 per hour for Options A–E. Sponsors must therefore pay the higher of (i) the refreshed going rate for the SOC code or (ii) the relevant annual threshold plus the applicable hourly floor.

 The first 48 working hours per week are the only hours that count towards meeting these thresholds, so longer weeks cannot be used to “top up” an otherwise inadequate salary.